Retired Firefighter 'UnRetires' as Home Instead CAREGiver

-“Retirement was not for me,” said Kookie, now a 61-year-old grandmother of 10.
+“Retirement was not for me,” said Kookie, a 60=plus grandmother of 10.
 So after her husband recovered, Kookie’s career took a new direction toward caring for older adults.

 Forging a Special Relationship

-“Every time I walk in the door I do a little dance, and she’ll dance with me.
-She always tells me she loves me.
-We love each other.
-She sits on the sofa, and I’ll sit beside her and she always wants to hold my hand.
-She truly loves me.
-She constantly tells me that.
-She has Alzheimer’s disease, but she always remembers my name.
-As a matter fact, she calls all other CAREGivers by my name.
-That’s quite an honor that she associates other CAREGivers who take care of her as me.”
+“Every time I walked in the door I did a little dance, and she would dance with me.
+She always told me she loved me.
+We loved each other.
+She sat on the sofa, and I’d sit beside her and she always wanted to hold my hand.
+She truly loved me.
+She constantly told me that.
+She had Alzheimer’s disease, but she always remembered my name.
+As a matter fact, she called all other CAREGivers by my name.
+That’s quite an honor that she associated other CAREGivers who took care of her as me.”

-Kookie spends time with the client at night ensuring she is safe, and together they enjoy watching CNN news and HGTV.
-“After tucking her in, we always end the night with this ritual: ‘Good night, sleep tight and never let the bed bugs bite.'”
+Kookie spent time with the client at night ensuring she was safe, and together they enjoyed watching CNN news and HGTV.
+“After tucking her in, we always ended the night with this ritual: ‘Good night, sleep tight and never let the bed bugs bite.’”

 Working continues to keep Kookie’s mind stimulated, as does her role as a Sunday school and Bible school teacher at her church, Faith and Worship Ministries Church in Lloyd, FL.
 “The mind is like a muscle that gets weak if you don’t use it,” she noted.
 “There’s a great benefit to work as long as you adore what you are doing.
 People are constantly telling me I should retire – that I have enough money.
 But people should make their own choices.
 Try to find something you enjoy doing … Unless my husband needs me, I’ll do Home Instead until death do us part.”